Maths for Data Science Jobs: The Only Topics You Actually Need (& How to Learn Them)

 You have seen some of this at uni, but you want job-ready fluency plus the ability to explain trade-offs in plain English.

-Why this maths matters in data science jobs
+Why does this maths matter in UK data science jobs in 2026?

 Data science is mostly about making good decisions under uncertainty.
 The maths helps you do three things reliably: